3-Round-Stones/callimachus/README.txt

 ----------------

-There are two ways to acquire and run Callimachus:  Download the ZIP archive or checkout the Subversion repository.
+There are two ways to acquire and run Callimachus:  Download the ZIP archive or checkout the code repository.

 If you download a ZIP archive of a release from http://callimachusproject.org/, extract it into a new directory.
 Copy etc/callimachus-defaults.conf to